Equidistribution in Higher Codimension for Holomorphic Endomorphisms of $\mathbb{P}^k$: Introduction

-\begin{rem} The following conjecture was posed by Dinh-Sibony for the intermediate bidegree cases. \begin{conj}[See Conjecture 1.4 in ~\cite{equidist_holo}] Let $f:\proj^k\to\proj^k$ be a holomorphic endomorphism of degree $d\geq 2$ and $T$ its Green current.
+\begin{rem} The following conjecture was posed by Dinh-Sibony for the intermediate bidegree case. \begin{conj}[See Conjecture 1.4 in ~\cite{equidist_holo}] Let $f:\proj^k\to\proj^k$ be a holomorphic endomorphism of degree $d\geq 2$ and $T$ its Green $(1, 1)$-current.
 Then $d^{-pn}(f^n)^*[H]$ converges to $sT^p$ for every analytic subset $H$ of $\proj^k$ of pure dimension $p$ and of degree $s$ which is generic.
-Here, $H$ is generic if either $H\cap \mathcal{E}=\emptyset$ or $codim H\cap \mathcal{E}=p+codim \mathcal{E}$ for any irreducible component $\mathcal{E}$ of every totally invariant analytic subset of $\proj^k$. \end{conj} Notice that Theorem ~\ref{thm:mainthm} gives a partial answer to Conjecture ~\ref{conj:dinh-sibony}. \end{rem}
+Here, $H$ is generic if either $H\cap \mathcal{E}=\emptyset$ or $\codim H\cap \mathcal{E}=p+\codim \mathcal{E}$ for any irreducible component $\mathcal{E}$ of every totally invariant analytic subset of $\proj^k$ and $[H]$ denotes the current of integration on $H$. \end{conj} Notice that Theorem ~\ref{thm:mainthm} gives a partial answer to Conjecture ~\ref{conj:dinh-sibony}. \end{rem}

+This paper is organized as follows.
 In Section \ref{sec:analyticcocycle}, we find the desired invariant analytic subset $E$ for a given holomorphic endomorphism $f:\proj^k\to\proj^k$.
 From Section \ref{sec:lineq} through Section \ref{sec:superpotentials}, we summarize preliminaries.
 In Section \ref{sec:settings}, we prove the main theorem.
 From Section \ref{sec:1} to Section \ref{sec:4}, we complete the details of the computations.
-In the last section, we give examples where Theorem \ref{thm:mainthm} is applicable but Theorem \ref{thm:544} is not.
+In the last section, we give examples where Theorem \ref{thm:mainthm} is applicable but Theorem \ref{thm:544} is not and we put some remarks.